 - Not have received travel support under this announcement in previous years

-- Provide a personal statement describing the candidate’s research interests, career ambitions, and how attending the program will influence the candidate’s training and development
+- Personal statement - Describe your research interests, career ambitions, and how attending the program will influence your training and development

-- Provide a letter of support from the Chairperson or Director of the Training Program indicating how the applicant will continue to be supported in their pursuit of a career in academic medicine
+- Letter of support - From the Chairperson or Director of the training program, indicating how the applicant will continue to be supported in his/her pursuit of a career in academic medicine.